by Debra Dian

 Gladys whispered.
 “Greg thinks he’s the one who came to the rescue, and he was great, but I was silently crying out to God too.”

 “God can certainly help and direct like no other.
 Now that baby is finished feeding, he’ll sleep well for a few hours.
-We’ll wrap him up real cozy in blankets over here in the cradle.
-So now you try to go back to sleep for a while too.
+We’ll wrap him up cozy in blankets over here in the cradle.
+So now you should sleep for a while too.
 Don’t worry about him, he’s right here, you’ll hear him fussing a little when he wakes.
 So you rest.”

-Baby John was now the center of attention in the Greyson household.
-And rightly so.
-Twenty-four hours focus on baby’s needs first and then any other task came second.
+Baby John was now the center of attention in the Greyson household, and rightly so–twenty-four hours focus on baby’s needs first and any other task came second.
 Mrs. Ellis helped the Greysons adjust to the change and establish a workable routine during the first week.
 Doctor came to check on Gladys and baby too.
 He remarked that baby John was fully developed, good weight and seemed very healthy for being born a month early.
-There was an awkward silence and no comment from Greg or Gladys.
-Greg returned to work with assurance that Mrs. Ellis would stay another day to help Gladys who was still a little weak and needing help with the household.
+There was an awkward silence and no comment from either Greg or Gladys.
+Greg returned to work with assurance that Mrs. Ellis would stay another day to help Gladys who was still weak and needing help with the household.

+One morning the new mother and her helper took a quiet break while baby John was napping.
 “Mrs. Ellis, Mother is coming to stay for a few days, so if you need to go home Dad will take you, but you’re welcome to stay.
 You seem like part of the family.”
-Gladys poured a cup of coffee for them both, put out cream and sugar on the kitchen table.
-They took a quiet break while baby John had a morning nap.
+Gladys poured coffee into their cups, and put out cream and sugar on the kitchen table.

 “Good to be here, but missing home.
 Think I’ll go on home with your Dad tomorrow.
 Your Mother will be good help.
 I’m sure she’s ecstatic about meeting her new grandson.
 Anyway, I need to prepare Sunday-School lessons for the kids at church.
 Some hands-on craft things I need to work on too.”

 “Mrs. Ellis I’ve been thinking about God more lately.
 Reading the Bible.
 Feeling guilty about some things.
 I want to know more about God and spiritual things.
-Seems like I’ve known stories about Jesus and how God has worked in people’s lives, but he hasn’t been real to me.”
+Seems like I’ve known stories about Jesus and how God has worked in people’s lives, but he hasn’t been real to me–until recently.”

 “Didn’t you dedicate your life to Christ when you went to confirmation classes?”